OpenStackweb/openinfrasummitasia2024/src/pages/content-pages/sponsors.md

 1. Take a look at the [sponsorship opportunities](https://openinfra.dev/events/sponsorship#OpenInfraSummit-OCPRegionalSummit).
 2. Contact the organizers at [sponsor@openinfradays.kr](mailto:sponsor@openinfradays.kr)
+3. The deadline to sponsor is August 9, 2024
-3. Sign the contract provided by the organizers.
+4. Sign the contract provided by the organizers.
-4. Enjoy the OpenInfra Summit Asia | OCP Regional Summit APAC!
+5. Enjoy the OpenInfra Summit Asia | OCP Regional Summit APAC!

 #### \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_